|

 Outdoor Splendour

 Alure Stanthorpe is located in the heart of nature’s finest landscapes.
 Spend the day walking through these national treasures that are thick with native flora and fauna.
-Alure is only minutes away from the renowned Girrawean National Park.
+Alure is only minutes away from the renowned Girraween National Park.
 Take a short drive over the border into NSW and you can visit Bald Rock National Park or a little further afield is the Sundown National Park.
-So as you can see you are spoilt for choice with natures finest.
+See Nature for more information – you are spoilt for choice with nature’s finest.

-The Granite Belt is renowned for its Lavender it is some of the finest in the world.
-Take a trip to one of our lavender farms to experience the beauty.
+The Granite Belt is renowned for its Lavender.
+Take a trip to one of our lavender farms to experience the beauty an discover some of the finest lavender in the world.

 Art and Craft Trail